Case publishing guidelines

-Since our aim is to create the best radiology resource of the internet, we need good quality images.
+Since our aim is to create the best radiology resource on the internet, we need good-quality images.
 Moreover, if the case includes cross-sectional imaging or DSA, the images should be uploaded as a stack.
 Ideally, these should be between 20-70 images per stack and excessive images (e.g. over 100) are generally discouraged; they take far too long to load and thus make your case difficult to access by most folk with lower speed connections.

 You consider using one of our third-party uploaders.
 These make uploading cases a breeze.

 resolution: no specific figure is set.
 The minimum is the native resolution of the modality (e.g. 512x512px for CT, 128 to 1024px for MRI (depending on sequence / scan parameters), >1024px for plain films, etc).